 ElectricFlow Setup × Welcome to the ElectricFlow 6.0.0 installer.
 1 Specify the type of install you would like to perform.
 C Express Server - Installs the server, database, web server, agent, and repo sitory server.
-Express Agent - Installs an agent used to run jobs for an existing ElectricFlow v server.
-C Advanced - Allows you to specify components, directories, ports, and so on.
-Conversity (c) 2006-2015.
-Electric Cloud, Inc. All visits recovered Copyright (c) 2006-2015, Electric Cloud, Inc. All rights reserved.
-Electric Cloud, Inc < Back Next > Cancel ~ Ddck Mext >
+Express Agent - Installs an agent used to run jobs for an existing ElectricFlow C Advanced - Allows you to specify components, directories, ports, and so on.
+Advanced - Allows you to specify components, directories, ports, and so on.
+Copyright (c) 2006-2015, Electric Cloud, Inc. All rights reserved. copyright (c) 2000 2010, Electric clobb, Inc. Air rights reserved.
+Electric Cloud, Inc - Paul No. 1 Caral < Back Next > Cancel